ccao-data/data-architecture/dbt/models/pinval/columns.md

   causes the model to ignore the parcel for valuation purposes.
 In this case, the `reason_report_ineligible` column will have the value `'missing_card'`.

 {% enddocs %}

-## model_run_id

-{% docs column_pinval_model_run_id %}
-Run ID for the model run associated with this card and its values.

-Prefer this column to `run_id`, which comes from `model.assessment_card`, because `run_id` will be null if the parcel is ineligible for a report for this model run.
-In contrast, this column will never be null.

-In the case of a parcel that is ineligible for a PINVAL report, the presence of a value for this column might seem confusing because that parcel wasn't actually valued in the model run.
-However, since this table requires a row for every parcel in every eligible model run in order to compute parcel eligibility in the `is_report_eligible` and `reason_report_ineligible` columns, we add parcels to model runs that considered them ineligible.
-As a result, every model run in this table should have a row for every parcel in its data year, regardless of whether that parcel was actually part of the model run.
-{% enddocs %}

-## parcel_class

-{% docs column_pinval_parcel_class %}
-The class for the parcel that this card is associated with.

-This field is different from `char_class`, which comes from `model.assessment_card` and represents the card class.
-Card classes do not necessarily match the class of the parcel that the card is associated with.
-This field will also always be present even if `char_class` is null, because this field comes from `default.vw_pin_universe` which contains PINs that are not present in the assessment set due to not being a residential regression class.
-{% enddocs %}

-## parcel_class_description

-{% docs column_pinval_parcel_class_description %}
-The short description for the card's parcel class.

-See `parcel_class` for details on the difference between parcel classes and card classes in the context of this view.
-{% enddocs %}

-## parcel_township_code

-{% docs column_pinval_parcel_township_code %}
-Township code for the card's parcel.

-See `parcel_class` for details on the difference between parcel classes and card classes in the context of this view.
-{% enddocs %}

-## parcel_township_name

-{% docs column_pinval_parcel_township_name %}
-Township name for the card's parcel.

-See `parcel_class` for details on the difference between parcel classes and card classes in the context of this view.
-{% enddocs %}

-## parcel_triad_name

-{% docs column_pinval_parcel_triad_name %}
-Triad name for the card's parcel.

-See `parcel_class` for details on the difference between parcel classes and card classes in the context of this view.
-{% enddocs %}

-## pin

-{% docs column_pinval_pin %}
-The card's parcel identification number (PIN).

-In general, you should prefer this column to `meta_pin` when querying from this table, since `meta_pin` comes from `model.assessment_card` and will be null for PINs that the res model does not value.
-You can safely use `meta_pin` when filtering by `is_report_eligible = TRUE`, however.
-{% enddocs %}

 ## reason_report_ineligible